theMariusK/themariusk.github.io/_posts/2025-11-27-linux-engineering.md

 	-nographic
 {% endhighlight %}

 This runs our custom Kernel in the Debian image.
+Once the OS is loaded, we login with `root` and check the Kernel:
+{% highlight ruby %}
+uname -r
+# 6.17.0
+{% endhighlight %}

+That's it, we successfully built and ran custom Kernel in a Debian image.

 <h2>Kernel Tuning</h2>